KodoPengin/GameIndustry-hosts-Template/README.md

 Even me is not perfect and there may be wrong entries or spelling mistakes.
 If so, do not hesitate to contact me ASAP - Please open a ticket, contact me in Steam or about my website.
 Corrections (if needed) are quickly implemented.

 ## © Copyright, Support & License
-It's a single project.
+There is only one person behind the entire project.
 Creating and maintaining the list has taken several years a lot of money and have build alone from scratch.<br><br>
 GameIndustry.eu is the original source of published host files.
 If the files (or components) are from somewhere else (maybe modified), they are not from me and get no support.

 Website & Support: <a href="https://www.gameindustry.eu">GameIndustry.eu</a> and <a href="https://www.gameindustry.eu/u/kontakt/">Contact site</a><br>